 A physical therapist shall know the accepted professional standards when engaging in physical therapy practice, education and/or research.
 A physical therapist shall continuously engage in assessment activities to determine compliance with these standards.
 If a physical therapist is not in compliance with these standards, he/she shall engage in activities designed to reach compliance with the standards.
-When a physical therapist is in compliance with these standards, he/she shall engage in activities designed to reach compliance with the standards.
 When a physical therapist is in compliance with these standards, he/she shall engage in activities designed to maintain such compliance.